kylechui/CourseHelper/README.md

 duplicated local databases

 ## Limitations
+Don't take this project as gospel---always make sure with UCLA's websites and your counselor that certain courses count for credit.
+On that note, if you are experiencing any errors, feel free to open an issue or PR.

 As of right now, the pre-requisite relationships between courses has to be parsed manually and inputted into a local text file.
 I would have liked to web scrape for the course relationships, but I'm not good enough at RegExp to